-A budget is a roadmap, a plan for your spending that helps you make smart choices with your money.
+A budget is a roadmap; a plan for your spending that helps you make smart choices with your money.
 Our “tap + go” society makes it far too easy to spend hundreds of dollars without a thought.
-A budget will help keep you on the path.
+A budget will help keep you on the right path.

 To prepare your salon budget, total ALL your annual salon costs and divide by 52 to give you a weekly figure.
 Then review your weekly spending to track how you’re doing.
 Consider having a conversation with your landlord about paying rent weekly instead of monthly.
 Look into making similar arrangements for power and phone expenses.

 When additional debts crop up, break them into bite-sized pieces and set a goal date to pay them off.

 Finally, set alerts on your phone to remind you to prioritise and analyse your budget progress weekly, monthly, quarterly and annually.

 2. Get accountable